 Substituting Eq.~\eqref{eq:expansion} into Eq.~\eqref{eq:evProb}, yields

 with

-where the $\bm k$ and ``guided'' labels have been dropped for the sake of readability.
+where the $\bm k$ and ``guided'' labels have been dropped for clarity.
 Using this formulation, the modes and associated frequencies can be found by numerically computing the eigenvalues and eigenvectors of $\mathcal H$.
-Subsequently, the electric field modes be found using
+Subsequently, the electric field modes can be found using

 Since the PCW is periodic, we define the field modes in terms of their Bloch modes,